 Click here for a one-page summary of Kindergarten Readiness.

-Check out the 2016 School Readiness Summit welcome video about the importance of early childhood education below:
+Check out the 2016 and 2017 School Readiness Summit welcome videos about the importance of early childhood education below: